powercat67650-creator/mcSchem-for-redstone/README.md

   Computes the function for a specific `VALUE`. `VALUE` can be a raw number, an expression, or another nested function *(e.g., `sin(cos(x))` or `sqrt(16)`)*.

 > ⚠️ **Current Limitation (v1.0):**
-> User-defined custom expressions cannot be directly mixed with built-in function names inside composite functions yet.
-Always leave a space between arguments and operators.
+>Always leave a space between arguments and operators.
 Numbers are parsed as signed doubles.